 In recent weeks I’ve been gradually completing the preparation for the 2009 Hokkaido Photography Tour & Workshop.
 Today I’m going to take you through some of the details about the workshop, as it’s going to be a little different from this year’s.
-I have updated the Workshops Web site too, so if you are at a computer now, take a look at www.mbpworkshops.com, or check it out later, if you are on the move at the moment.
-I’ll put a link in the show-notes too.
+I have updated the Workshops Web site too, so if you are at a computer now, take a look.
+[Tour details are now here] I’ll put a link in the show-notes too.
 Let’s get right into it though, and see what’s in store for you in our 2009 Winter Wonderland Workshop!

 So, first off, I need to tell you that like any good businessman, I listen to my customers, and at the end of this year’s workshop, I got a lot of feedback from the participants.
 One of the things that I heard which I was most conscious to implement next time around was that everyone thought the trip had been too short.
 We actually spend about four and a half days on the ground in Hokkaido, making it a five day trip including travel.
 As it turned out that most of the participants came to Japan just for this trip, and because there was just so much to see and photograph, most people wanted more time in Hokkaido.
 So, the biggest change is that I have doubled the length of the tour in 2009.
 Instead of staying four nights in Hokkaido, we’ll be there for eight nights, giving us eight and a half full days on the ground, or nine days including the travelling.